beProsto/OWL/docs/Window.md

 - `IsFocused()` - Returns true if the window is currently focused - false otherwise.
 - `SetFullScreen()` - Sets the fullscreen mode.
 - `IsFullScreen()` - Returns true, if the window is fullscreen - false otherwise.
-- `SetMaxGamepads()` - Sets the maximum number of connected gamepads.
-- `GetMaxGamepads()` - Returns the maximum number of connected gamepads.

 `Window` class has these public variables:
-- Mouse - instance of MouseEvent, contains polled mouse event data.
+- `Mouse` - instance of Mouse, contains mouse functionality.
-- Keyboard - instance of KeyboardEvent, contains polled keyboard event data.
+- `Keyboard` - instance of Keyboard, contains keyboard functionality.
-- Gamepad - # instances of GamepadEvent, contains polled gamepad event data. (# means the maximum number of connected gamepads.
-See SetMaxGamepads() and GetMaxGamepads() functions.)
+- `Gamepads` - instance of Gamepads, contains gamepad functionality.